myADLM/ADLM-2025-Data-Challenge/indigo/design.md

 #### Vector Database
-Once the chunks are prepared, I use the GPT 3.5-turbo embedding model to embed the chunks into a vector database.
+Once the chunks are prepared, I use the Quen3-Embedding-8B model to embed the chunks into a vector database.

 #### BM25
 To help with exact retrieval and other weaknesses of vector search, I also use classic BM25 search.